Himanshu2ht/Wireless-Communications/PySDR notes.md

 Q sin(2πft)

-We call the cos() the “in phase” component, hence the name I, and the sin() is the 90 degrees out of phase or “quadrature” component, hence Q.
+We call the cos() the`in phase` component, hence the name I, and the sin() is the 90 degrees out of phase or `quadrature` component, hence Q.

 The important takeaways are that when we add the cos() and sin(), we get another pure sine wave with a different phase and amplitude.